So, you want to know how much protein you need?

-One thing: if our current recommendation for protein is a lot higher than what you normally do, ease into it.
+One final note: if our current recommendation for protein is a lot higher than what you normally do, ease into it.

-Don’t go from minimal protein intake, to then woofing down steak and eggs while chugging a protein shake.
+Don’t go from minimal protein intake to woofing down steak and eggs while chugging a protein shake.

-Studies have found that immediately doubling protein intake can be harsh on the body.
+Studies have found that immediately doubling protein intake can have negative effects.